 For Vegan/Vegetarian Ceviche:

-Drain the Hearts of Palm and slice into 1/2 inch sections.
+- Drain the Hearts of Palm and rinse well.
+Slice into 1/2 inch sections.
 Using the tip of your finger, poke the center out of each section.
-Combine all of this with the remaining ingredients in a nonreactive bowl.
-Refrigerate for 1 hour.
-Season to taste with salt, pepper, and cilantro (if using).
-Serve in chilled bowls or martini glasses.

 Turn this into an appetizer that everyone can enjoy at your next party by doubling the vegetables called for in the recipe and making half with seafood, half with the vegan alternative.